vRajnish/Hacker_Rank_Problems/README.md

 # Hacker Rank Problems
-This repository contains various solutions to problems from HackerRank.com
+This repository contains various solutions to problems on HackerRank.com